Rethinking Content and Style: Exploring Bias for Unsupervised Disentanglement: Exploring Inductive Bias for Unsupervised C-S Disentanglement

 \subsection{Auxiliary Loss Function}

 In addition to the $\mathcal{L}_{CS}$ in Eq.~\ref{equ:loss}, we propose two auxiliary loss functions to help the model to better disentangle C-S.

-\textbf{Instance discrimination.} Instance discrimination can discover image-specific features~\citep{wu2018unsupervised_instancediscrimination}.
+\textbf{Instance discrimination.} Instance discrimination can discover image-specific features~\cite{wu2018unsupervised_instancediscrimination}.
 The image-specific feature corresponds to style according to our definition.
-Inspired by this, we first pretrain a backbone network on the target dataset with instance discrimination.
-Then we adopt Contrastive Learning to help disentangle content and style by pulling together the images with the same content embeddings and pushing away the images with different content embeddings in the backbone's representation space.
-We denote the contrastive loss as $\mathcal{L_{ID}}$.
-The implementation detail can be found in Appendix C.
+Inspired by this, we first pretrain a ResNet-18~\cite{heZRS16} $\Phi$ unsupervisedly with the method in \cite{wu2018unsupervised_instancediscrimination} and define a collection of layers of $\Phi$ as $\{ \Phi_{l} \}$.
+Given two images $I_i$ and $I_j$, we mix the embeddings to generate $u = G_\theta(s_i, c_j)$ and $v = G_\theta(s_j, c_i)$.
+For samples sharing the same style embedding, we enforce the feature distance in $\Phi$ between them to be close.
+This loss term can be written as